 Three areas for cloud-native security

-One particular area of focus for security defenses is actively security monitoring cloud-based applications and cloud workloads, often referred to as runtime security.
+One particular area of focus for cloud security defenses is actively security monitoring cloud-based applications and cloud workloads, often referred to as runtime security.

 We can break down cloud-based runtime security into three main categories:

 The cloud environment is where we provision the infrastructure and services to run our applications.
 Running applications often involves provisioning computing resources, networking, storage resources, and access credentials to external elements such as data, external services, or secrets.
 This is the foundation that our cloud applications are built on, and critical first step in ensuring their integrity.

 2. Workload and workload orchestration security

 Operating modern cloud-native applications often means leveraging a container orchestration platform.
 In recent years, Kubernetes has been the go-to application server vehicle.
 Leveraging application server infrastructure like Kubernetes requires attention from a risk and threat perspective.
 For example, Kubernetes credentials theft, or credential compromise as a result of application breach, can be detected through continuously analyzing the Kubernetes audit log.
 Another example would be the detection of malware that exploit inherent weaknesses in DNS protocol through network security analysis of the workload (Pod) communications.

 3. Application security

 If the cloud environment is our workload vehicle where we operate and run our workloads, and containerized workloads are our application vehicle, then OS processes are where our application logic runs.
 Cloud functions are another example of normally short-lived processes that carry our application logic.
 Protecting applications is a long-standing challenge on its own.
 This includes application API security, memory protection, data protection, network isolation, and control, and can be achieved using multiple techniques — some of which are only practically possible through the use of security agents.